Pope warns Catholic clergy to be humble, not hypocrites

 As he did on Friday when he prayed for the victims, survivors and families of the disaster, the pope wore a yellow ribbon, the symbol of tribute for the ferry victims.

-In Kkottongnae, Francis watched a group of disabled children perform a dance, and a woman paralyzed from the waist down gave the pope an embroidery with his image on it.
+In Kkottongnae, Francis watched a group of disabled children perform a dance, and a woman paralysed from the waist down gave the pope an embroidery with his image on it.

 The history of Christianity in Korea is unique in that it was not founded by Western missionaries.
 Korean intellectuals in the late 18th century heard about it through literature that had arrived in the country from China and developed their own community.